LLMs Judge Themselves: A Game-Theoretic Framework for Human-Aligned Evaluation: Methodology

 \subsection{Overview of Our Evaluation Framework}

-Conventional evaluation methods for LLMs primarily rely on comparisons against predefined reference answers.
-However, this approach risks overfitting, where models exploit surface patterns in benchmarks rather than demonstrating robust reasoning or generalization capabilities.
-Such behavior undermines both the fairness and validity of evaluation.
-Furthermore, human-annotated evaluations remain costly, subjective, and inherently limited in scalability.
+Conventional evaluation methods for LLMs often rely on comparisons against predefined reference answers, which emphasize correctness with respect to fixed outputs.
+While effective for many benchmark settings, such approaches do not explicitly model the comparative and preference-based nature of human judgment that arises in many real-world evaluation scenarios.

-As shown in Figure~\ref{fig:mutul-eval}, we propose an automated peer evaluation framework in which LLMs assess the outputs of all models, including their own.
-Each model serves as both an evaluatee and an evaluator, producing rankings over peer responses.
-These decentralized judgments are aggregated via game-theoretic voting algorithms to produce a coherent global model ranking, enabling analysis of alignment with human preferences.
-The overall framework consists of three core components: peer evaluation protocol, aggregation over per-question rankings, and alignment with human judgment.
+As shown in Figure~\ref{fig:mutul-eval}, we propose an automated peer evaluation framework in which LLMs assess the outputs of all candidate models, including their own.
+Each model acts as both an evaluatee and an evaluator, producing rankings over peer-generated responses.
+These decentralized judgments are aggregated using game theoretic voting algorithms to yield a consensus ranking over all candidate models at each question, which supports analysis of alignment with human preferences.
+The framework consists of three core components: the peer evaluation protocol, aggregation of per question rankings, and alignment with human judgment.